RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 This will create a JSON execution log called `T1106-Windows.json` in the current directory.
 You can then import this file into Vectr.

-Note: The default logger appends logs to a single file, but the Attire logger over writes the log each time Invoke-AtomicTest is called.
+Note: The default logger appends logs to a single file, but the Attire logger overwrites the log each time Invoke-AtomicTest is called.